AmosTurner/AmosTurner/README.md

 - 👋 Hi, I’m Amos.
-Currently, I am in my second year in the Software Development & Network Endgineering program at Sheridan College.
+Currently, I am in my second year in the Software Development & Network Engineering program at Sheridan College.
 - 👀 I’m interested in Java, software development, and web development